 - Rescue propulsion: retractable POD with adjustable blades, propelling the ship up to 6 knots in any direction.

-With a fully automatic system, only two personnel are on watch at the Machine Control Room.
+With a fully automatic system, only two personnel are on watch in the Machine Control Room.
 Consoles offer a complete state of the different installations.
-It allows to supervise water and energy production, propulsion and auxilary circuits.
+It allows the supervision of water and energy production, propulsion and auxiliary circuits.

 This was a very informative visit and allowed us to see the new FREMM frigates better.
 The French Officer really took care of us during our time on the frigate and showed us practically the vessel.
 Horizon would like to thank the Commander and crew of the French Navy FS Languedoc for accepting us on board the vessel and also the French Embassy in Malta and Rome for their support and help in coordinating the visit.